anudeeprastogi/CocoaSoundCloudDemo/README.md

 CocoaSoundCloudDemo
 ===================

-### Important
+#### Setup Demo Project with CocoaPods
-After you cloned this demo project you need to run `pod install` to be ready to go.
+After you have cloned this repo and checkeout `origin/feature/demo-proj-with-cocoapods` you need to run `pod install` to be ready to go.